tt-ims/FDTD_make_shape/README.md

 # FDTD_make_shape

 [SALMON](https://salmon-tddft.jp/) has a FDTD functionality to solve electromagnetic problems.
-This program, `FDTD_make_shape`, is a tool to make shapes for the FDTD calculation in the format of the input file of SALMON.
+This program, `FDTD_make_shape`, is a tool to make shapes for the FDTD calculation in the format of the input file of SALMON. test.

 ![figure](examples/09_elliptic-ring/image.png)